Kuala Lumpur: Education

 Kuala Lumpur is home to the University of Malaya (UM).
 Established in 1949, it is the oldest university in Malaysia, and one of the oldest in the region.
 It was ranked the best university in Malaysia, the 22nd-best in Asia, and third in Southeast Asia in QS World University Rankings 2019.
 In recent years, the number of international students at the University of Malaya has risen, as a result of increasing efforts made to attract them.

-Other universities located in Kuala Lumpur include Universiti Tunku Abdul Rahman (UTAR), University of Malaya-Wales (UM-Wales), International Islamic University Malaysia (IIUM), Tunku Abdul Rahman University College (TARUC), UCSI University (UCSI), Taylor's University (TULC), International Medical University (IMU), Open University Malaysia (OUM), Kuala Lumpur University (UniKL), Perdana University (PU), Wawasan Open University (WOU), HELP University and the branch campus of the National University of Malaysia (UKM) and University of Technology Malaysia (UTM).
+Other universities located in Kuala Lumpur include University of Malaya-Wales (UM-Wales), International Islamic University Malaysia (IIUM), Tunku Abdul Rahman University College (TARUC), UCSI University (UCSI), Taylor's University (TULC), International Medical University (IMU), Open University Malaysia (OUM), Kuala Lumpur University (UniKL), Perdana University (PU), Wawasan Open University (WOU), HELP University and the branch campus of the National University of Malaysia (UKM) and University of Technology Malaysia (UTM).
 The National Defence University of Malaysia is located at Sungai Besi Army Base, in the southern part of central Kuala Lumpur.
 It was established to be a major centre for military and defence technology studies.
 This institution covers studies for the army, navy, and air force.

 Greater Kuala Lumpur covers an even more extensive selection of universities including several international branches such as Monash University Malaysia Campus, University of Nottingham Malaysia Campus and Xiamen University Malaysia.